 Field Description + The current user interface is active.
 F The current user interface is active and works in asynchronous mode. ldx Absolute number of the user interface. Туре Type and relative number of the user interface.
-Tx/Rx Transmission/Receive rate of the user interface Modem Whether the modem is allowed to dial in (in), dial out (out), or both (inout) Modem By default, the character - is displayed to indicate that this function is disabled.
-Privi Indicates the command level of a user under that user interface Auth Authentication mode for the users, which can be A, P, L, and N. Int The physical port that corresponds to the user interface.
-(For AUX and VTY user interfaces, - is displayed.)
-A AAA authentication L Local authentication (not supported) N No authentication P Password authentication
+Tx/Rx Transmission/Receive rate of the user interface.
+M = -l = Whether the modem is allowed to dial in (in), dial out (out), or both (inout).
+Modem By default, the character - is displayed to indicate that this function is disabled.
+Privi Indicates the command level of a user under that user interface.
+Auth Authentication mode for the users, A , P , L , or N .
+Int The physical port that corresponds to the user interface.
+For AUX and VTY user interfaces, a hyphen (-) is displayed. Α AAA authentication.
+N No authentication. Р Password authentication.